 Texting and Driving: Stop Already!

-It’s sad to say the more aware we are of the dangers of texting while driving, the more popular it becomes.
-Over the past 10 years text messaging has become an acceptable form of mobile communication, and most of the time it’s preferred over anything else.
-Cell phone carriers automatically include text message plans, and people are even beginning to abandon voicemail all together.
-Yes, the text message seems to be the only way anyone wants to communicate these days, and that’s not a always a good thing–especially when you’re driving.
-About half of drivers ages 16-24 have admitted to texting while driving, and 87% of the population considers texting and e-mailing while driving a “very serious” safety threat.
+It’s sad to say that the more aware we are of the dangers of texting while driving, the more popular it becomes.
+Over the past 10 years, text messaging has become an acceptable form of mobile communication, and most of the time, it’s preferred over anything else.
+Cell phone carriers automatically include text message plans, and people are even beginning to abandon voicemail altogether.
+Yes, the text message seems to be the only way anyone wants to communicate these days, and that’s not always a good thing—especially when you’re driving.
+About half of drivers ages 16-24 have admitted to texting while driving, and 87% of the population considers texting and emailing while driving a “very serious” safety threat.
 It’s no joke that texting while driving can get you into some serious trouble.

 2008 Chatsworth Train Wreck